syrull/syrull.github.io/content/posts/dynamic-linker-hijacking-experiments.md

 Recently I heard about a new malware called [Symbiote](https://blogs.blackberry.com/en/2022/06/symbiote-a-new-nearly-impossible-to-detect-linux-threat), which the researches are calling the "Nearly-Impossible-to-Detect Linux Threat".
 I was very intrigued by how that malware is being implemented and how it works internally to remain undetected, so naturally I've started to research it.

-I highly advice you to read through these articles first before we begin with the actual post:
+I highly advise you to read through these articles first before we begin with the actual post:

  - [Hijack Execution Flow: Dynamic Linker Hijacking](https://attack.mitre.org/techniques/T1574/006/)
  - [What Is the LD_PRELOAD?](https://www.baeldung.com/linux/ld_preload-trick-what-is)